TheFlash2k/CY243-L/Deployment/README.md

 ![Alt text](images/image.png)

+> NOTE: Instructors, you will simply let each student deploy the lab environment, let them perform their tasks and once done; they can take a screenshot of task completion and if you're with them; show it to you as well.

 ## Lab - 1

 In Lab-1, the Tasks have been defined in the [Tasks](../Tasks) directory.
 Each task has a `README.md` file which contains the instructions for the task.